odibua/covid19TrackingProject/README.md

 1. Navigate to ```covid19Tracking/``` and run ```pip install -e .```

 ## Overview of Code
 The below diagram provides a schematic overview of this repository.
+The description of this schematic will make reference to the directory structure at the end of this section.

 ![Test Image](https://github.com/odibua/covid19TrackingProject/blob/odibua/README/images/overview_code.png)

+For a given state and (optionally) county, our scrape manager:

+1. Uses a config saved in the configs directory to request the raw data containing case and (if applicable) death counts stratified by ethnicity from a website associated with that state and/or county.
+1. Saves this requested data as file(s) in the relevant sub-directory e.g.
+    ```{STATE}/{COUNTY}/raw_data/{DATE}```

     covid19Tracking/
     |   managers.py